JORD213 Chemical and Physical Soil Analysis

 JORD230 or similar.
 Relevant courses in Soil Sciences.

 Take part in all laboratory activities and demonstrations.

-Portfolio assessment: The teachers evaluates laboratory reports (group reports).
+Portfolio assessment: Evalutaion of laboratory reports (group reports).

 Grading scale: Pass / Not passed